Politics of Kenya

 Executive power is exercised by the executive branch of government, headed by the President, who chairs the cabinet, which is composed of people chosen from outside parliament.
 Legislative power is vested exclusively in Parliament.
 The judiciary is independent of the executive and the legislature.
+In Kenyan politics, the executive wields considerable power and other institutions have limited means of checking that power.

-The Political terror scale gave the country a rating of a 4 meaning that civil and political rights violations had expanded to large numbers of the population.
-Murders, disappearances, and torture were a common part of life.
-In spite of its generality, this level of terror affected those who were interested in politics or ideas.
+The Political terror scale gave the country a rating of 4 meaning that civil and political rights violations had expanded to large numbers of the population.
+Murders, disappearances, and torture were common parts of life.